No comfort at home for AirAsia as overseas units drag

-KUALA LUMPUR Nov 20 Malaysia's AirAsia Bhd will take up to two years to realise a profit from its Indonesia and Philippine units, income that would help prop up eroding margins as Asia's largest budget carrier wages a price war at home.

-AirAsia, which has dominated budget air travel in Asia with explosive growth, is now struggling to boost earnings in its biggest market, Malaysia, where rivals such as national carrier Malaysian Airline System (MAS) and Malindo Airways are slashing fares.
+The Kuala Lumpur-based firm posted a 77.5 percent slump in third quarter profits to 35.8 million ringgit from a year ago, as forex losses on borrowings and a strategy of offering low fares to retain market share ate into margins.

-Competition is also affecting AirAsia's Indonesia and Philippines units, which have yet to reverse combined losses of 203 million ringgit ($63.65 million) as of the second quarter.
-Its Thailand unit has completely reversed losses since the first quarter of 2012 thanks to lower fuel costs and more passenger traffic.
+Competition is also affecting AirAsia's Indonesia and Philippines units, which have yet to reverse combined losses that have deepened to 210.5 million ringgit in the third quarter.
+Its Thailand unit has completely reversed losses since the first quarter of 2012 and did well in the third quarter of this year as more passenger traffic offset rising fuel costs.

+"The future of AirAsia Group is the associates, where one day they will be larger than AirAsia Berhad in terms of profits and aircraft, as the growth potential in their countries will be phenomenal," AirAsia said in a statement to announce their financial results on Wednesday.

-"They should be able to reverse the negative equity after next year," said Ahmad Maghfur Usman, an analyst at RHB Research Institute, referring to the Philippine unit which AirAsia said is the smallest in terms of passenger volume.
+But analysts say that could take awhile.
+Ahmad Maghfur Usman, an analyst at RHB Research Institute, said AirAsia Philippines - the smallest in terms of passenger volume, would only reverse the negative equity after one year.

-Maybank analyst Mohshin Aziz forecast the Indonesian unit, AirAsia's third-largest by passenger volume, will take another four quarters to contribute to overall profits as it struggles to fend off competition from Lion Air and Garuda.

 AirAsia's profit margins are expected to fall to 10.4 percent in 2013 from 15.7 percent a year earlier, Thomson Reuters data shows.
 Within the next two years, however, margins are seen rising to around 15 percent.